 As an example, if you were using a grease gun, a nailer, and a sander at the same time, you would add all the CFM usage of these devices to get your max CFM needs.
 The grease gun runs about 4 CFM, the nailer about 2, and the sander about 11 — all at 90 psi.
 This gives you a total of 17 CFM.

 Finally, think about space and portability for your compressor.
 Some are smaller, and some are bigger and have more power.
 You’ll want to be sure that wherever you store the unit, it can be out of the way and not take up too much space in your garage.

 There are electric, gas powered, oil free, and pancake/hotdog types of air compressors.
 Electric are standard compressors that run between 100-120 volts in the home.
-Gas powered are best for job sites and industrial use, while oil free models are a bit harder to service but also lower in cost for household compression.
-The pancake or hotdog compressor is small and light, usually having just one tank and lower CFM.
+Gas powered air compressors are best for job sites and industrial use, while oil free models are a bit harder to service but also lower in cost for household compression.
+The pancake air compressor or hotdog compressor is small and light, usually having just one tank and lower CFM.
 These are good for smaller jobs where you just need to inflate a few tires in your home.

 If you need more power, look for moderate CFM units that run a bit higher pricewise.
 These will cost a bi more, upwards of $300.
 Be sure to look for air compressors with oil lubrication capability and air output of greater than 4 CFM.
 Some of these compressors do inject oil mist, so look for a separate hose if you plan to use the unit for paint spraying.
 Less expensive units from $129-199 are also available, but they probably won’t last as long and will be quite loud.
 So be sure to wear some hearing protection when you opt for a lower priced unit.